-Without a clear understanding of the potential financial and behavioral impact of these actions and the interrelationship between levers-particularly in the post-COVID, more virtual environment-it is easy to make a false step and actually have a negative impact on revenue performance.
+Without a clear understanding of the potential financial and behavioral impact of these actions and the interrelationship between levers, it is easy to make a false step and actually have a negative impact on revenue performance.
 That's why a synchronized, comprehensive roadmap is so critical.
 It is also critical that a company seeking to travel down the path of operationalizing sales has the commitment and active participation of senior management before starting down that path.
 Leading a sales team toward higher stages of performance involves significant change.
 The strong support of everyone from senior management down through the sales manager ranks is essential to success.
-Now, at a time when change is expected and normal, senior-level support and a willingness in the sales ranks to adopt new ways of operating has never been higher.

-While the journey to sales excellence is not easy, it is achievable with a plan, with disciplined execution, and with the advent of virtual with its automated workflows that at last make the "black box" transparent.
-In the end, the rewards in terms of sustainable revenue, EBITDA growth, and company valuation are well worth the effort.
+While the journey to sales excellence is not easy, it is achievable with a plan and with disciplined execution.
+And in the end, the rewards in terms of sustainable revenue, EBITDA growth, and company valuation are well worth the effort.